 Remarkable chassis and steering, engine response, traction and precision, all round usability, 4WD option

-Automatic gearbox.
-Price and weight have risen.
-Neither bothers you once you’ve driven it
+Price and weight have risen (neither bothers you once you’ve driven it), automatic gearbox isn’t the right fit

 What is it?

 This is the sixth generation M3, continuing a lineage that dates back to 1986.
 It started as a naturally aspirated four cylinder and apart from one foray into V8 power, it’s used a straight six ever since.
-Once again, it’s launched at the same time as the two-door BMW M4 Competition (internally designated the G82, while this is the G80) and once again, hopes are high that this most iconic of sports saloons has got what it takes to reignite the class.
-The Alfa Giulia Quadrifoglio is starting to age, the current Audi RS4 has never been great and the next C63 will halve its cylinder count and go hybrid.
-We’re relying on BMW to prove it still cares.
+Once again, it launched at the same time as the two-door BMW M4 Competition (internally designated the G82, while this is the G80) and once again, hopes are high that this most iconic of sports saloons has got what it takes to reignite the class.

 Find that behaviour needlessly childish?
-For extra security – and another £2,765 – you can have a 4WD M3 for the first time ever.
+For extra security you can have a 4WD M3 for the first time ever.
 The standard car has ridiculous grip and traction, so you’ll be buying this chiefly for wintry peace of mind.

 There’s a lot of carbon included, from the roof (incorporating twin ridges) to the steering wheel, console and gearshift paddles.
 Ah yes, the gearbox.
 It’s a ZF with claimed 150ms shift times.
 If you want to save weight with more carbon, the brakes are 15kg lighter all round despite being bigger (a vast 400mm diameter front discs, against a still massive 380mm), and there are optional front carbon seats saving a total of 9.6kg.
 The wheels are 19s at the front, 20s at the back, clad in Michelin Pilot Sport 4S tyres, 275s at the front, 285s out back.